Writing for history

 Plan your writing

-When writing anything for history, do not leave structure or organisation to chance.
 Starting a lengthy piece of writing without any planning, in the hope that it will ‘fall together’ or ‘work out’, is rarely effective.
-It is very difficult to structure and organise writing ‘on the fly’, even for skilled writers.
+It is very difficult to structure and organise writing on the fly, even for skilled writers.

 Think before writing, think while writing

-This is an obvious piece of advice but one often forgotten or ignored.
+This is an obvious piece of advice but one that is easily forgotten or overlooked.
 You should think continually during the process of writing, from start to finish.
-Every idea, sentence or complicated phrase should be fully conceived in your mind before you commit it to paper.

-A moment’s thought and mental planning before each new sentence or paragraph is often the difference between clear and effective writing and aimless waffling.
 Pause before starting a new sentence and ask yourself what you intend to say and how you want it to sound.
 Read every sentence and paragraph when complete and think whether it says what you want it to.

 Know your answer or contention

 Most history writing responds to a problem, question or statement.
-Before starting to write you should have a clear contention – in other words, an argument or ‘answer’ – that responds to the question or problem.
-In an essay, your contention must be clearly expressed in the introduction.
-It should be revisited and restated regularly through the body of your writing, then reiterated in the conclusion.
+Before starting to write you should have a clear contention – in other words, an argument or ‘answer’ that responds to the question or statement.

 The contention is vital for two reasons.
 First, it shows that you have contemplated the question and formed a confident and cogent answer.
 Second, the contention should serve as the focal point or ‘backbone’ of an effective essay or extended response.